bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 - `#num-raster-threads` = 4

 Restart browser.
 OK.
-Since now Google Chrome will try to use hardware GPU rendereing all the time and even 1080p/60fps Youtube videos will play smooth and without tearing.
+Since now Google Chrome will try to use hardware GPU rendereing all the time and even 1080p/60fps Youtube videos will play smoothly and without tearing.

 ## Install Sublime Text

-I am using Sublime Text 3 and I recommend you too.
+I am using Sublime Text 3 and I recommend it to you too.
 Vim is for aliens, Emacs is for fanatics, Geany is abandoned, Atom is slow and Brackets is from Adobe.
-So actually there is no choice if you want make money with your editor.
+So actually there is no choice if you want to make money with your editor.
 The easiest way to install Sublime is to use this PPA:
 ```
 sudo add-apt-repository ppa:webupd8team/sublime-text-3